 Modi’s emphatic soundbite at inugural address: Terrorist funding, their weapons supply, training and political support must be systematically cut off.

 So, how did this BRICS Summit fare for Pakistan?

-A. What did India’s PM Modi achieve in BRICS Summit at Goa?
+A. What India’s PM Modi achieved in BRICS Summit at Goa

 - Was able to internationalise the terrorism issue in bilateral and multilateral meetings and his inaugural address: Pakistan ‘mother-ship of terrorism’ was the global headline that day.